Table of Contents

 1. Open the Employee Card.

-3. On the Employee Payment Methods list, select New.
+3. On the Employee Payment Methods list, choose the New action.

 4. Enter details on the card: